Semi-supervised inference using unlabeled summary statistics: Mean estimation under covariate-independent labeling

 The following theorem characterizes asymptotic properties of the mean estimator $\widehat \theta$.

-\begin{theorem} Suppose that Assumptions \ref{assumption mcar} and \ref{assumption mcar lasso (a)} hold.
-Choose $\lambda_n \asymp \sqrt{{\log d}/\p{n\gamma_n}}$.
-If $n\gamma_n \gg \p{\log n}^2\log d$ and the sparsity level satisfies $s=\|\beta^*\|_0=o\p{n\gamma_n/ \log d}$, then as $n, d \rightarrow \infty$, $\widehat \theta -\theta = O_p \p{(n\gamma_n)^{-1/2}}$, $\widehat \sigma^2 = \sigma_n^2\br{1 + o_p(1)}$, and $\widehat\sigma^{-1}\sqrt{n}(\widehat \theta - \theta)\xrightarrow{d} \mc{N}(0,1)$, where $\sigma_n^2 = \Var\p{X^\top \beta^* + \frac{\Gamma}{\gamma_n}\p{Y - X^\top \beta^*}}= \gamma_n^{-1} \Var\p{Y} + \p{1 - \gamma_n^{-1}} \Var\p{X^\top \beta^*}$. \end{theorem}
+\begin{theorem} Suppose that Assumptions~\ref{assumption mcar} and~\ref{assumption mcar lasso (a)} hold.
+Choose $\lambda_n \asymp \{\log d/(n\gamma_n)\}^{1/2}$.
+If $n\gamma_n \gg (\log n)^2\log d$ and the sparsity level satisfies $s=\|\beta^*\|_0=o(n\gamma_n/ \log d)$, then as $n, d \rightarrow \infty$, $\widehat \theta -\theta = O_p(n^{-1/2}\gamma_n^{-1/2})$, $\widehat \sigma^2 = \sigma_n^2\{1 + o_p(1)\}$, and $\widehat\sigma^{-1}n^{1/2}(\widehat \theta - \theta)\rightarrow_d \mc{N}(0,1)$, where $\sigma_n^2 = \var(X^\T \beta^* + \Gamma(Y - X^\T \beta^*)/\gamma_n) = \gamma_n^{-1} \var(Y) - (\gamma_n^{-1}-1) \var(X^\T \beta^*)$. \end{theorem}

-As observed in prior works \citep{zhang2019semi,zhang2022high,zhang2023semi,zhang2023double,kallus2024role}, the ``effective sample size'' of this problem is \(n\gamma_n = \E(n_P)\), corresponding to the (expected) sample size within the primary source.
+As observed in prior works \citep{zhang2019semi,zhang2022high,zhang2023double,kallus2025role}, the ``effective sample size'' of this problem is \(n\gamma_n = \E(n_L)\), corresponding to the expected labeled sample size.
 The convergence rate established above depends on \(n\gamma_n\), rather than the full sample size \(n\).